gokceuludogan/bouncmpe.github.io/content/graduate/ms-program/index.en.md

 ## Overview

-The PhD program at the Department of Computer Engineering consists of two
+The Master of Science program at the Department of Computer Engineering consists of two
 stages:

 {{< card-group padding="3" gutter="3" cols="3" >}}